 Following four-day orientation period to normalize safety procedures and protocols,

-first full day of standard on-campus operations for K-12 student body will be Friday
+first day of on-campus and online schedule for entire K-12 student body was Sept.
+25

-The first four days back on campus will allow smaller groups of students to be oriented to:
+The days back on campus allowed smaller groups of students to be oriented to:

 - The proper use of PPE — face shield and masks will be worn in class and face shields (with no mask) for outdoor activities